ZupIT/beagle-web-core/README.md

 }
 ```

-From the JSON above we can see that the text starts with a white background (no value for
+From the JSON above we can see that the text starts with a white background and as soon as the user
-backgroundColor) and as soon as the user presses a button, the background color changes.
+presses a button, the background color changes.

 If we call `fixColorCodes` before the context is evaluated, we'll be trying to execute it over the
-string `@{bgColor}` instead of the object `{ red: 255, green: 255, blue: 255` }` which will get
+string `@{bgColor}` instead of the object `{ red: 255, green: 255, blue: 255 }` which will get
 us a massive runtime error, since `red`, `green` or `blue` are not properties of a string.
 BeforeStart, BeforeViewSnapshot and AfterViewSnapshot are all executed before the context gets
 evaluated, so everything that might be affected by the context, must be executed in the last